 The peak season in Dubai falls on the months of March, April, May, and October.
 Temperatures outside are usually between 77°F and 104°F. While the weather is perfect for a beach vacation, be prepared for increased prices and tons of people flooding Dubai.

-The worst time to go to Dubai is in summer and at the beginning of September!
+The worst time to go to Dubai is in summer and at the beginning of September (we spent 5 days here in this month)!
 Temperatures can skyrocket to 140°F and it’s not worth it being in that boiling hell even if plane ticket prices are low due to the off-season.
-Another bad timing is Ramadan.
+The upside is that September can be dramatically cheaper, much less crowded, and easier for scoring tickets to major attractions without crazy queues or pricey fast tracks.
+One more thing to keep in mind is Ramadan.
 A lot of public places (water parks and shops, along with cafés and restaurants) are closed until the evening.
 Eating out and having a drink is discouraged.
-Ramadan 2023 in Dubai lasts from March 23d till April 21st.
+Ramadan 2027 in Dubai period lasts from February 7th through March 8th.
+We’ve been in Dubai when Ramadan fell in April, and honestly, it was far less restrictive than many people imagine.
+The city still worked for tourists, but the rhythm changed: evenings felt more lively, hotel and dining offers became more interesting, and during the day the city could feel a bit calmer.

 ![]() |